MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 Step 3: Querying
 ================

-In recent years, it has become standard to use *multitaper spectra* (Thomson, 1982) rather than garden-variety DFT spectra, for the reasons explained in Reidy (2013).
+In recent years, it has become standard to use *multitaper spectra* :cite:p:`thomson82spectrum` rather than garden-variety DFT spectra, for the reasons explained in :cite:t:`reidy2013introduction`.
 However, multitaper has not yet been implemented in PolyglotDB: we must therefore use external software--in this case, an R script, described in the next section.
 Accordingly, we need to run a simple query to extract all sibilant tokens we want to analyze (all prevocalic voiceless sibilants in onset position greater than 50 ms in duration), a total of 1434 tokens.
 For reasons which will become clear shortly, we'll also need to query the list of *utterances* in the corpus.

 .. literalinclude:: ../../examples/case_studies/sibilants/3_query.py
 	:language: python